-identifying capabilities through the Bv Technology Status Analysis, the capabilities Indonesian between Navy helicopters and Vietnamese helicopters are almost equal, but long distances are within the capabilities of technoware in procuring missiles independently.
+By identifying capabilities through Technology Status Analysis, the capabilities between Indonesian Navy helicopters Vietnamese helicopters are almost equal, but long distances are within the capabilities of technoware in procuring missiles independently.
 In the analysis of technological capabilities, there is a huge gap in HR development.
 Meanwhile, in the analysis of the content of technology contributions, there is a big gap in the humanware component.
 This shows that the capabilities of the helicopter in terms of infoware and orgaware components are not that far away, in terms of technoware components there is a large gap in the capabilities of the weapons components owned, besides that there is also a gap in the humanware component.
 So it is necessary to increase the human resource capacity of its soldiers through education and training

-The results of the analysis of technological needs in the modern era, an important and urgent need to be met is the adjustment and dynamism of the Doctrine of Warfare, increasing the capability of personnel, updating and researching platforms and Radar equipment and Weapons and Communications
+The results of the analysis of technological needs in the modern era, an important and urgent need to be met is the adjustment and dynamism of the Doctrine of Warfare, increasing the capability of personnel, updating and researching platforms and Radar equipment and Weapons and Communications increase capacity through routine and directed and measured training steps that have concrete objectives.